Houston-Public-Media/HPM-Weekly-Analytics/hpm-analytics/README.md

 - Don't forget to change the title in `index.html`
 - Also be sure to change the URLs in `main.js` and `App.vue` to point to your graphing data JSON files
+- Once you run `npm run build`, the compiled files will save into the `/dist/` folder.
+The `index.html` file it generates assumes that it will live in a domain root.
-- This app used Vue.js, Chart.js, jQuery, and Bootstrap
+- This app uses Vue.js, Chart.js, jQuery, and Bootstrap

 ## Questions